martadaniel/jquery_social_bars/README.md

 ["Bar label", "link to your profile", "bar background color", "bar logo"]
 ```

-*The optimal bar logo size is 30px * 30px.*
+*The optimal size of bar logo is 30px * 30px.*

 ####Icons:
-Social icons by Desing Deck (http://www.designdeck.co.uk/a/1252) is already included.
+Social icons by Desing Deck (http://www.designdeck.co.uk/a/1252) is also included.